w3c/wai-media-guide/media-content.md

 More information is in [Creating Audio Description of Visual Information](@@).

-## [Video] Make overlay text readable

-For any text, consider the font family, size, and contrast between the text and background.
+## Audio and Video

+### Low Background Audio

+When the main audio is a person speaking and you have background music, set the levels so people with hearing or cognitive disabilities can easily distinguish the speaking from the background.

+Specifically, make the background sounds at least 20 decibels lower than the foreground speech content (with the exception of occasional sounds that last for only one or two seconds).

-More information is in [Understanding Success Criterion 1.4.3: Contrast (Minimum)](https://www.w3.org/WAI/WCAG21/Understanding/contrast-minimum.html) and [Understanding Success Criterion 1.4.6: Contrast (Enhanced)](https://www.w3.org/WAI/WCAG21/Understanding/contrast-enhanced).
+More information is in [Understanding Success Criterion 1.4.7: Low or No Background Audio](https://www.w3.org/WAI/WCAG21/Understanding/low-or-no-background-audio.html).

-## [Audio & Video] Provide redundancy for sensory charachteristics
+## Provide redundancy for sensory charachteristics

 Make your information work for people who cannot see and/or cannot hear.
 For example, instead of saying:
 <blockquote>Attach this to the green end.</blockquote>